frnsys/nomadic/readme.md

 The Nomad daemon compiles your notes into a browsable local HTML structure as they change.

-It compiles only HTML and Markdown notes and keeps references to local files relative to the build directory so that no extra files are redundantly copied over.
+It compiles only HTML and Markdown notes.

+References to local files are made relative to the build directory, so no extra files are redundantly copied over.

 You can browse this structure by running: